 8. Saint-Véran – Provence-Alpes-Côte d’Azur

 Tucked away in the French Alps, a stone’s throw from the Italian border, Saint-Véran‘s tiny population of less than 250, swells in the summer and winter months as tourists swarm the village.
 It also has the 3rd highest altitude of any settlement in Europe!

 This beautifully preserved mountain town, part of the Queyras Regional Natural Park, is famous for its woodworking industry.
 Most of Saint-Véran’s structures are constructed from locally felled pines.

-If you’re into serious hiking, mountain biking, mountaineering and winter sports, Saint-Véran leans further into the more extreme activities.
-Saint-Véran is home to Parc des Amoureux, and adventure camp, with a treetop ropes course and horseriding.
+If you’re into serious hiking, mountain biking, mountaineering, and winter sports, Saint-Véran leans further into the more extreme activities.
+Saint-Véran is home to Parc des Amoureux, an adventure camp, with a treetop ropes course and horseriding.